Dan Marino: Life after football

 On Sunday, September 17, 2000, at halftime of the Dolphins-Baltimore Ravens game at Pro Player Stadium, Dan Marino's jersey number of 13 was retired.
 The only other Dolphins jersey number retired at the time was Bob Griese's #12.
 Since then #39, Larry Csonka, has been retired as well.
 Marino joined the Dolphins Honor Roll the same day.
 In a year of accolades from the franchise he led for many years, the Dolphins also installed a life-size bronze statue of Marino at Pro Player Stadium (now Hard Rock Stadium) and renamed Stadium Street to Dan Marino Boulevard.

 In 2003, Marino was honored for his outstanding NCAA career at Pitt with an induction into the College Football Hall of Fame.
-In early 2004, Marino briefly returned to the Miami Dolphins as Senior Vice President of Football Operations, but resigned from the newly created position only three weeks later, saying that the role was not in the best interest of either his family or the Dolphin organization.
-Marino was elected to the Pro Football Hall of Fame in 2005, one of only four Dolphins to be elected in their first year of eligibility (Jim Langer, Paul Warfield, Jason Taylor).
-He was inducted into the Hall of Fame on August 7, 2005, and was introduced by his oldest son, Daniel.
+In early 2004, Marino briefly returned to the Miami Dolphins as Senior Vice President of Football Operations but resigned from the newly created position only three weeks later, saying the role was not in the best interest of either his family or the Dolphin organization.
+Marino was elected to the Pro Football Hall of Fame in 2005, one of only five Dolphins to be elected in their first year of eligibility (Paul Warfield, Jim Langer, Don Shula and Jason Taylor).
+He was inducted into the Hall of Fame on August 7, 2005 and was introduced by his oldest son, Daniel.
 During his induction speech, Dan threw "one last pass" to former teammate Mark Clayton, who was sitting in the audience.

-Marino was an analyst for CBS's Sunday pregame show The NFL Today, from 2002 to 2013.
+Marino served as an analyst for CBS's Sunday pregame show The NFL Today from 2002 to 2013.
 On February 18, 2014, it was announced that Marino, along with Shannon Sharpe were being relieved of their duties as on-air commentators on The NFL Today and were being replaced by Tony Gonzalez and Bart Scott.
 He was formerly a studio analyst on HBO's Inside the NFL, from 2002 to 2007.

 On August 24, 2014, Marino announced he would return to the Dolphins as a special adviser.

-Current Miami Dolphins quarterback Tua Tagovailoa has also revealed that Dan Marino regularly attends Dolphins quarterback meetings to give his opinion and input on how to be a better quarterback.
+Current Miami Dolphins quarterback Tua Tagovailoa has also revealed that Marino regularly attends Dolphins quarterback meetings to give his opinion and input on how to be a better quarterback.